-In addition, each article of inventory removed from the storage rack unit fixed within the dispensing machine housing and delivered to the storage rack unit contained within the article transport storage unit is preferably scanned and identified by the dispensing machine.
+In addition, each article of inventory removed from the storage rack unit fixed within the dispensing machine housing and delivered to the storage rack unit contained within the article transport storage unit are preferably scanned and identified by the dispensing machine.
 Similarly, each article of inventory removed from the storage rack unit contained within an installed article transport storage unit and delivered to the storage rack fixed within the dispensing machine housing is preferably scanned and identified by the dispensing machine, along with an identification of its stored position on the storage rack unit.
 Electronic records are preferably stored in the system regarding this information.

 Each article of inventory dispensed from a dispensing machine is also preferably scanned and an electronic record is created indicating the consumer who rented and/or purchased the media.
-In addition, articles of inventory returned to a dispensing machine by a customer and inserted into the article transfer opening thereof are preferably scanned and identified by the dispensing machine (for example with a bar code reader or scanner in electronic communication with the dispensing machine controller, positioned proximate the media dispensing/return opening) along with an identification of its later stored position on the storage rack unit.
+In addition, articles of inventory returned to a dispensing machine by a customer and inserted into the article transfer opening thereof are preferably scanned and identified by the dispensing machine, along with an identification of its later stored position on the storage rack unit.